gignupg/Detect-File-Encoding-And-Language/README.md

 ## Confidence Score

-The confidence score ranges from 0.5 to 1 and reflects the ratio between the two highest scoring languages/encodings.
+The confidence score ranges from 0 to 1.
+It is based on the amount of matches that were found for a particular language and the frequency of those matches.

-If the confidence score is 0.5 you have a one in two chance that the language/encoding has been detected correctly.

-A 0.8 confidence score means that the detected language/encoding had four times more matches than the second highest scoring language/encoding.

 ## License
 This project is licensed under the MIT License
 ![License](https://img.shields.io/badge/License-MIT-yellowgreen)